 Recovery from Nephrectomy

-- To be unable to eat for a few days and then to begin ingesting a liquid diet
+- Inability to eat for a few days

-- To wear special stockings and/or to medications to prevent blood clots.
+- To wear special stockings and/or take medications to prevent blood clots

-Many healthy patients can function normally with their remaining kidney, while others with more advanced kidney disease may require a kidney transplant or long-term dialysis treatment.
+A patient in good general health can usually function normally with one kidney, whereas a patient with advanced kidney disease may need a kidney transplant or long-term dialysis.

 - National Institutes of Health